psas/psas.github.com/index.markdown

 ## Open Source

 Nearly all of the rockets we make, code we write and circuits we design are published on the web.
-We track each and ever change made to every file with a [version control]() software called [git](http://git).
+We track each and every change made to every file with a [version control]() software called [git](http://git).

 [Github](https://github.com/) hosts all of our projects (called repositories).
 Browse through our whole stack at [github.com/psas](https://github.com/psas).